-There are just under three million Christians in Malaysia, which is about nine per cent of the population of 32.9 million.
+There are just over three million Christians in Malaysia, which is about nine per cent of the population of 33.3 million.

 What does persecution look like in Malaysia?